 Native Instruments has announced Maschine MkIII, touting a new design aesthetic and addressing some of the cumbersome workflow methods that hampered new users from quickly getting up to speed with the innovative hardware/software music workstation.
 While we haven’t gotten our hands on a unit for a long-term test, the new incarnation solidifies NI’s desire to make Maschine the hub of the majority of their product offerings, as well as take on one of their major competitors, Ableton.

 Native claims Maschine MkIII “delivers the best ever workflow for quickly sketching and capturing ideas.”
 This comes on the heels of the positive feedback that Maschine Jam has garnered from hardcore users for its Ableton-like ability to experiment with different loops and samples in a performance-oriented environment.
 While Maschine was effective in many ways as an interface for the powerful software behind it, aside from playing the pads, it wasn’t nearly as fun as some other peformance-based interfaces on the market.
-NI adroitly addressed that concern with Maschine Jam, and now looks to build on that fun-factor by streamlining the workflow and making it more fun to use.
+NI adroitly addressed that concern with Maschine Jam, and now looks to build on that fun-factor by streamlining the workflow and making it more inspiring to create beats.

 To meet those goals, Maschine MkIII adds two high-resolution color screens and features more dedicated function buttons.
 NI also enhanced the playability with larger, more responsive pads.
 To build on the sound quality of NI’s stellar Maschine Sample packs, the unit now features a built-in 96kHz / 24-bit audio interface.